 Frequently Asked Questions

 Yes, you can.
-However, it is recommended to avoid swimming in chlorinated pools, hot tubs or the ocean, as it may cause the henna to fade faster.
+However, avoiding swimming in chlorinated pools, hot tubs, or the ocean is recommended, as it may cause the henna to fade faster.

 How Long Should I Wait to Swim After Getting a Henna Tattoo?